What Russia's Protests Mean For Putin's Opposition

 Back then, Navalny emerged as a forceful, charismatic speaker who wasn't afraid to talk about storming the Kremlin if need be.
 Undaunted by fraud cases launched by the authorities against him and his brother, Navalny pursued a political career and won 27 percent of the vote in the 2013 Moscow mayoral race.

-In February, two months after announcing his bid to run for president next year, he was convicted in a fraud case, casting doubt on his campaign.
+In February, two months after announcing his bid to run for president next year, he was convicted of embezzlement in a fraud case, casting doubt on his campaign.

 Navalny has insisted on his right to be a candidate and began traveling around Russia opening campaign offices.
 By breaking out of the Moscow bubble, he reached out to disillusioned youth in provincial towns — who returned the favor by coming to Sunday's rallies.

 That may help prove key to his political future.
-One of the reasons the last wave of protests petered out was the disconnect between Moscow activists such as Navalny and grassroots organizers in the regions, says Mischa Gabowitsch, author of the book Protest in Putin's Russia.
+One of the reasons the last wave of protests petered out was the disconnect between Moscow activists such as Navalny and grass-roots organizers in the regions, says Mischa Gabowitsch, author of the book Protest in Putin's Russia.

-"The most surprising thing about Sunday's protest is that Navalny has managed to wed enough of that grassroots energy to his anti-corruption agenda," said Gabowitsch.
+"The most surprising thing about Sunday's protest is that Navalny has managed to wed enough of that grass-roots energy to his anti-corruption agenda," said Gabowitsch.
 "The obvious explanation is the intervening economic downturn."

 Navalny's popularity creates a dilemma for Russia's leaders: if they jail him on his corruption conviction, they create a martyr.
 But by letting him walk free, they run the risk of even more protests.

 The desire to strike a balance between overreaction and intimidation was on full display at last weekend's Moscow rally.
-The police had orders to go soft on demonstrators, but by the end of the day on Sunday, rights activists said up to 1,000 people had been detained, some in rough conditions.
+The police had orders to go soft on demonstrators, but by the end of the day Sunday, rights activists said up to 1,000 people had been detained, some in rough conditions.

 Navalny's Anti-Corruption Foundation, which made the film about Medvedev, has reportedly been closed as law enforcement searches the premises.